MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-steps-for-restoring-the-forest.md

 - Ensure the custom steps you defined for your environment are still working.

-- If steps do not work, you notice and update the existing plan to adopt for a new kind of potential failure.
+- If steps don't work, you notice and update the existing plan to adopt for a new kind of potential failure.

 - Verify the defaults you have for selecting the DCs to restore in each of the